• HOME

 Application of THOUGHTSTICKER to nuclear power plant emergency operations.
 This $1.2M development project, completed in 1992, was also documented in an IEEE paper.

 EOM, a graphically scripted, simulation-based animation system (PDF file, 200K).
 Built in 1977 at MIT, this system used 2-dimensional scripts to define arbitrary simulations that resulted in color animations.
 The system was a complete, generalized programming environment that was graphical and based on data-flow, rather than linear code.
 One user interface innovation was the use of the locations of the elements on the 2-d script as starting conditions for the animation, making revision and evolution extremely fast.
 EOM was used to create animation sequences for the WGBH-TV "NOVA" program on Linus Pauling.
-See also a published article (also available in PDF File, 50K) from Creative Computing in 1980 for a less formal description of the same system.)
+See also a published article (also available as a PDF) from Creative Computing in 1980 for a less formal description of the same system.)